Understanding ABA Assessment: Purpose, Types, and Process

 Context and Evolution of ABA Assessments

-The evolution of ABA evaluations has significantly progressed since the inception of Applied Behavior Analysis in the mid-20th century.
+The evolution of ABA evaluations has significantly progressed since the inception of in the mid-20th century.
 Initially, evaluations were rudimentary, focusing primarily on observable behaviors.
 However, as the field has matured, it has embraced a more comprehensive approach that incorporates a variety of evaluation tools and methodologies.
 These now consider cognitive, emotional, and environmental factors, reflecting a deeper understanding of the complexities of behavior and the need for tailored evaluation strategies.

-Today, ABA assessments often include:
+Today, often include:

 1. Functional behavior assessments